Challenge / Goal

 Short term goals of this Use Case include creating cooperation models between different parties, also to provide the first MaaS service to citizens.
 Long-term goals consist of a wide variety of MaaS services affecting the modal split resulting in fewer cars, less pollution and an improved city environment.
 Car use efficiency and equal possibilities of living a car-independent lifestyle also form part of the long-term goals of the measure.

 In the present model, the user may either buy means (car/bike) or tickets for transport (bus ticket, train ticket, etc.).
-In this measure, the city of Turku catalyses and pilots the development of the MaaS system and services in the city of Turku.
-This includes the creation of business models which enable cooperation with different existing service providers.
-The measure also includes attracting new MaaS operators to come to the city of Turku, the creation of different service packages, and marketing them through a variety of communication channels.
+This measure saw the creation of business models which enable cooperation with different existing service providers.
+Also included was a drive to attract new MaaS operators to come to the city of Turku, the creation of different service packages, and marketing them through a variety of communication channels.